North Midlands 1: North Midlands (North / South) 1 (2004–2005)

+Green backgrounds are the promotion places.

 North Midlands (South) 1 (2005–2006)

 North Midlands (South) 1 continued as a solitary tier 9 league following the cancellation of North Midlands (North).
 Promotion was to Midlands 4 West (South) and relegation to North Midlands (South) 2.
 At the end of the 2005–06 season North Midlands (South) 1 was cancelled and the majority of teams transferred to the newly introduced Midlands 5 West (North) and Midlands 5 West (South) divisions.